 Reasons and causes for prostitution – “I cried through everything but I did it”

-There are numerous reasons why a woman may end up in prostitution, “most commonly due to desperate financial problems, in order to maintain their drug addiction, debt bondage, and out of fear of harm from pimps and boyfriends.
+There are numerous reasons why a woman may end up experiencing the negative effects of prostitution, “most commonly due to desperate financial problems, in order to maintain their drug addiction, debt bondage, and out of fear of harm from pimps and boyfriends.
 Such sad and harsh realities definitely remove any belief that consent is exercised freely by the woman or child in prostitution,” Romina explains.

 The notion of consent in prostitution , “many are coerced into this lifestyle”

-Romina describes how the woman who experiences the above mentioned childhood traumas, views herself through the lens of the abuser: “She feels unworthy, and suffers extreme low self-esteem.
+Romina describes the first negative effects of prostitution on the woman by stating that the woman who experiences the above mentioned childhood traumas, views herself negatively through the lens of the abuser: “She feels unworthy, and suffers extreme low self-esteem.
 As a result, she often ends up in addictive behaviours, such as alcohol use, substance abuse, and lead extreme chaotic lifestyles.
 Too often she is involved in destructive relationships, with boyfriends, who further exploit and coerce her into a prostituted lifestyle.
-These so-called boyfriends are in reality pimps masked as boyfriends, who practice a sense of ownership on these women.
+These so-called boyfriends are in reality pimps masked as boyfriends, who practice a sense of ownership on these women.”